gowri-279/Devora/README.md

 The Knowledge Engine retrieves relevant project context before the AI generates the answer.

-This allows DEVORA to provide **project-specific answers grounded in the available repository and documentation context**.
+This allows DEVORA to provide **project-specific answers grounded in the available repository and uploaded project/company documentation context**.

 ---